EsraaSamy38/SQL-Cleaning-Project/README.md

-# Layoffs Data Cleaning Project
+# 🧼Layoffs Data Cleaning - SQL Project

 SQL project to clean and prepare layoffs data for analysis.